InnovateForVegas/.github/CONTRIBUTING.md

 Additional repositories added to the project should adhere to a similar naming scheme, for example, **be-(project-name)** for backend code, **fe-(project-name)** for frontend code, **doc-(project-name)** for separate project documentation (perhaps including i18n and l10n work), and more may be added.
 This convention will, ideally, make navigating the GitHub repository organizational scheme (which is not much) easier as more repositories are added.
 Note that adding a suffix to **project-name** is acceptable to indicate more detail (eg if there is more than one backend or frontend repo for a given project, for experimentation or other).

-Here is a tabular example summary of some naming convention ideas that could make navigating a sea of repositories easier:
+Here is a tabular example summary of some naming convention ideas that could make navigating a sea of repositories easier (this is a normative list for example use):

 | Example Name       | Description                                                                                   |
 |--------------------|-----------------------------------------------------------------------------------------------|